 Instead, it easily beat that by November 2020, after just one year instead of five.
 (It's intended to be watched on TVs, iPhones and iPads, but you can also watch on a Mac.)

-The problem is that the service is still in its early days when it requires investment in technology as much as anything else.
+The problem is that the service required a great deal of investment in technology as much as anything else.
 Then while it has an enviably gigantic library of material, what drives new subscribers the most is brand-new programming.

 Disney knew it would lose money with streaming at first, and its financial earnings calls have continually forecast it.
-But it didn't expect to lose $1.5 billion because of it in the last quarter, up from about $1.1 billion a quarter ago, and $630 billion in the year-ago quarter.
+But it didn't expect to lose $630 million in one quarter in 2022, nor $1.5 billion a year later.

 This is complex, of course, more so than the numbers suggest at a first glance.
 The losses are tied to overseas sporting withdrawal, and impairment charges related to taking content off the service.

 Even so, Disney+ is this massive success that is costing its owner much more than expected.
-It did very recently raise costs on Disney+ streaming, and it is doing to again on August 10.
+It has now raised costs on Disney+ streaming several times.

 Maybe, if you look at it just the wrong way, Disney could conceivably, possibly be the slightest bit vulnerable.
 Any firm buying it would be taking on the same problems and the same costs.

-At present, those problems include the strikes by the Writers' Guild of America and of the actors' union, SAG-AFTRA.
-With Iger's tone-deaf attitude during the strike, and Disney's cancelling of projects weeks after they launch, there will now be writers and actors who will necessarily bring their projects to other studios first.
+At present, those problems still include the aftermath of the strikes by the Writers' Guild of America and of the actors' union, SAG-AFTRA.
+With Iger's tone-deaf attitude during the strike, and Disney's cancelling of projects weeks after they launch, there are writers and actors who will of bring their projects to Disney only after exhausting other studios first.

 Doing what firms do best

-Nonetheless, before the strike Needham analyst Laura Martin argued that Disney is great at making shows, while Apple is great at getting to audiences.
-Therefore, she insisted in May 2023, not only is Apple able to buy Disney, such an acquisition is necessary to make Apple TV+ competitive.
+Nonetheless, Needham analyst Laura Martin has also argued that Disney is great at making shows, while Apple is great at getting to audiences.
+Therefore, she insisted in May 2023, and again on April 21, 2026 that Apple acquiring Disney is necessary to make Apple TV competitive.

-"So I think Apple is really doing a very mediocre job of streaming," she said on CNBC.
+"So I think Apple is really doing a very mediocre job of streaming," she said on CNBC in 2023.
 "They just said they were gonna do a billion dollars in film finance [but] this is sort of laughable, because these companies they're competing with in content businesses are spending thirty billion dollars a year."

 "Even Netflix, which is a single line business and streaming is spending $20 billion in round numbers," she continued.
 "So the notion that Apple is going to spend $2 billion on streaming and $1 billion on films, I think they're starting to get serious because what they're realizing is that services and hardware, which they've done today, actually do create consumer lock-in, but so does content."